 The Whole 30 diet has been made wildly popular by celebrities, and you’re bound to have at least one friend expounding about their struggles with it on Facebook.
 So what is it?
 Whole 30 is an elimination diet that calls for a complete ban on alcohol, sugar, grains, soy, dairy, and legumes for 30 days.
 After the 30 days are up, you can slowly start adding those banned items back into your life.
 The diet is meant to be a healthy reset after, say, a decadent holiday season spent eating gratuitous appetizers.

 Supposedly, Whole 30 has a number of benefits, including better sleep, more balanced hormones, and of course, weight loss.
 But it’s far from the ideal diet: Whole 30 is so restrictive that it eliminates foods that are healthy for you.
-No dairy means no calcium, which is crucial for helping prevent osteoporosis in menopausal women.
-No grains equals no fiber.
-Weirdly, the diet restricts added sugar but is A-OK with fruit juice sweeteners, which are not all that healthy.
+Many depend on dairy products to get their calcium, which is crucial for helping prevent osteoporosis in menopausal women.
+Eliminating grains could make it more difficult to get fiber into your diet.

 Finally, in the US News and World Reports, the Whole 30 diet was ranked the lowest in a total of nine categories comparing popular diets.